gcc-mirror/gcc/gcc/config/mips/mips.md

 		 (match_operand:GPR 2 "and_reg_operand")))])

-;; The middle-end is not allowed to convert ANDing with 0xffff_ffff into a ;; zero_extendsidi2 because of TRULY_NOOP_TRUNCATION, so handle these here.
-;; Note that this variant does not trigger for SI mode because we require ;; a 64-bit HOST_WIDE_INT and 0xffff_ffff wouldn't be a canonical ;; sign-extended SImode value.
+;; The middle-end is not allowed to convert ANDing with 0xffff_ffff into a ;; zero_extendsidi2 because of TARGET_TRULY_NOOP_TRUNCATION, so handle these ;; here.
+Note that this variant does not trigger for SI mode because we ;; require a 64-bit HOST_WIDE_INT and 0xffff_ffff wouldn't be a canonical ;; sign-extended SImode value.
 ;;
 ;; These are possible combinations for operand 1 and 2.
 The table